 Driver Errors

-Overloaded trucks not braking in time, or not providing enough room to stop often contributes to these types of accidents.
+Overloaded trucks not braking in time or not providing enough room to stop often contribute to these types of accidents.
 When a dump truck is backing up, large blind spots limit visibility that could result in a collision with an approaching vehicle or parked car.
 Driver fatigue, drunk driving, and drugged driving are additional causes of dump truck accidents.

 A dump truck driver not following proper safety procedures at a worksite may cause an accident.
 The nature of the work in construction sites means that dump trucks are often driven in reverse to navigate in tight spaces and unload cargo in specific areas.
 Worksites are required to have a strict protocol when dump trucks are driven in reverse to keep workers safe.
 Sometimes, the protocols are violated to save time or because of negligent drivers.
 When that happens, workers on the ground may be at a high risk of being run over by the dump truck.